praiskup/praiskup.github.io/_drafts/2022-07-18-sha1-distrusted.md

 lang:   en
 ---

-Red Hat Enterprise Linux 9 [deprecated SHA-1][sha1kb] for security reasons for package signing.
+Red Hat Enterprise Linux 9 [deprecated SHA-1 for signing][sha1kb] for security reasons.
 However, it is still used by many for signing packages.
-I will discuss typical problems users may face (and ways around), Fedora status and how you can alter your infrastructure to use a more secure SHA-256.
+I will discuss typical problems users may face (and ways around), Fedora SHA-1 status and how you can alter your infrastructure to use a more secure SHA-256.

-## Users struggle
+## Infra mistakes → user struggles

 While the default security policy might refuse SHA-1 all over the system, the problem we discuss today looks like: